Basics

 Holding the brush

 • Holding your brush correctly will help you to write well.
 Hold it so that your index and middle fingers are in front of the brush, and your ring and little fingers are behind it.
+This way of holding the brush is known as sōkōhō (双鉤法) in Japanese.
+There are other ways, but I recommend this one, especially for writing kanji.

 • Your thumb should support the brush in such a way that you could fit an egg into the space in your hand.
 The middle joint of your index finger should be level with the center of the shaft.